 - Corrections: Correctional agencies are tasked with the housing, punishment and rehabilitation of law offenders.

-Many individuals are needed to work across the three pillars of the criminal justice system.
+Many individuals are needed to work across these areas.
 It takes all kinds of people to keep each branch running smoothly.
-Keep reading for details about the different paths you can take in this field.
+Keep reading for details about the different career paths within the criminal justice field.

 Types of criminal justice professionals

-Law enforcement agencies, courts, and corrections facilities all rely on dedicated and trained staff.
-Learn more about the different positions that work to uphold the law, protect citizens and create a just society.
+Law enforcement agencies, courts and corrections facilities all rely on dedicated and trained staff.
+Learn more about the different criminal justice professionals that work to uphold the law, protect citizens and create a just society.